When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Yes, TunnelBear is a good and solid VPN service.
 When it comes to the crucial aspects of security and privacy, it's right up there with its competitors.
 Offering bank-level encryption, a strict no-logs policy, secure protocols, security audits, and more, TunnelBear ensures your online safety.
 And the best part?
 It even provides a free service, with the only limitation being a monthly data cap.

 But considering the pros and cons, there’s still a lot of work to do to catch up to the top services.
 For one, speed and performance can be much better.
-Also, the best-ranking VPNs have much larger server networks than TunnelBear currently offers.
-And even though it unblocks a few services, it fails to unblock content on platforms like Netflix, Amazon Prime Video, and BBC iPlayer.
+And even though it unblocks a few streaming platforms, it fails to access content on streaming giants like Netflix, Prime Video, and BBC iPlayer.

 All things considered, TunnelBear is enough if you don’t need a VPN for heavy or specialized use.
-However, if you need one with advanced security and privacy features with super fast speeds, we highly recommend NordVPN as an alternative to TunnelBear.
+However, if you need one with advanced security and privacy features along with super-fast speeds, we highly recommend NordVPN as an alternative to TunnelBear.

 PROS